joshuagraber/dtsgenerator-plugin-use-enums/README.md

-# dtsgenerator-use-enums
+# dtsgenerator-plugin-use-enums

-This is the `dtsgenerator` plugin.
+This is the `dtsgenerator-plugin-use-enums` plugin.
-This plugin's description is here.
+Use this plugin to generate enums from schemas with [the `dtsgenerator` package](https://github.com/horiuchi/dtsgenerator) by @horiuchi.

 # Install